andeersonluiz/flutter_anime/README.md

 # flutter_anime

-App of informations about animes using flutter with MobX.
+Developing an app of informations about animes using flutter with MobX.

 ## Getting Started